 You may also be asking what YOU can do during this time.
 Click here for information on how you can help our community get through this pandemic.
 For those who would like to forward discussion and movement regarding racial justice, the following resources may be helpful:

 Black Lives Matter Chicago advocates for justice and equitable systems.
 The Chicago Community Bond Fund works to raise funds to post bail for individuals who cannot pay on their own.
 My Block, My Hood, My City serves underprivileged youth in the city and is currently taking volunteers to help with rebuilding efforts and has created a small business relief fund.
-Here’s a link to get more information on where to volunteer or donate.
-What we’re really fighting for are changes in policy.
+One of the end goals of social justice work is achieving changes in policy.
 On this link, you can find proposed policy solutions and other steps to take to promote policy change.
-Finally, click on the link here for additional information.

 Staying connected is important during this time!
 There are plenty of great apps out there that can help you keep up with people, even if you can’t physically be with them right now.
 With most of them free and easy to use on any device, you’ll be able to bond with your favorite people in ways you likely never have before—all from the comfort of your own couch.
 Search the app or link, create a username and password, and get back to being that social butterfly!